ReginaldBull/swan-lake/README.md

 #### Pagination

-The Assignment asked for a endpoint that returns all the products.
+The Assignment asked for an endpoint that returns all the products.
-This will cause problems as soon the amount of products grows.
+This will cause problems as soon the number of products grows.
 To counter this, the project includes a paginated endpoint.

 #### Read vs Write

 The project is optimized for read operations.
-The write operations are not optimized.
+The write operations aren't optimized.
 I assumed that the read operations are more frequent than the write operations.
 To optimize write operations, the project should subscribe to a message queue like RabbitMQ or Kafka.
 This would allow the project to handle write operations asynchronously.